andy897221/ExactL3_PPI/src/data/MINT/README.txt

-downloaded from https://mint.bio.uniroma2.it/index.php/download/, Saccharomyces Cerevisiae
+downloaded from https://mint.bio.uniroma2.it/index.php/download/, Saccharomyces Cerevisiae and Homo sapiens